SahibSodhi/SahibSodhi/README.md

 ### Here are my facts to be more clear:

 1. I’m currently working on Java, React, OSS development and other stuff.
-2. I’m currently learning the basics of OSS, ML, Full-stack development using MERN, DevOps (if you think I'm polyglot, I'm not xD)
+2. I’m currently learning the basics of OSS, ML, Full-stack development using MERN, DevOps
 3. I love to code and play games.
 4. Ask me about anything related to tech.
 5. How to reach me: Through Discord or through other platforms below.